The quality and composition of the irrigation water may affect plant development, soil structure and the irrigation system itself.

 The above parameters above are all obtained from the water mineral composition.
 These will be briefly explained here-under.

-Quality of groundwater may be very different than the quality of surface water.
+Irrigation quality of groundwater may be very different than the quality of surface water.
 Groundwater generally contain higher levels of dissolved salts (minerals) than surface water, while surface water may contain higher levels of turbidity and biological impurities.

 The reason for this is that mineral rocks, which surround the groundwater, break down and dissolve into the water and constitute the source of dissolved salts in the water.